Choosing the best edge computer can be hard. This guide on how to find an edge computer will help you find the best solution, fast.

 They can also be the brains inside indoor kiosks or entertainment installations.
 You can configure these computers easily with off-the-shelf components.
 They come in a range of sizes, from palm-sized NUCs to larger GPU-capable and rackmount systems.

 Fanless edge computers are ideal for working conditions that are more hostile to technology.
 You can find industrial edge computers serving as multi-screen digital media players, data monitoring and acquisition devices, physical and network security controllers.
 These fanless PCs bring the Internet of Things (IoT) to a variety of industrial and manufacturing applications as gateways or edge servers.

 These sealed and fanless computers feature a durable metal enclosure that protects sensitive internal components and dissipating heat.
 This allows for operation in environments ranging from 0 ~ 50 C (32 – 122 F) depending on the system and configuration.
-Using solid-state components and no moving parts makes these systems extremely reliable with low meantime between failures.
+Using solid-state components and no moving parts makes these systems extremely reliable with high meantime between failures.

 Sturdy and resistant to dust and debris, they lack the vibration, shock, wide temperature tolerances, and ruggedized components that come standard with rugged devices.
 Because of the internal rigidity of these fanless systems, they offer some protection from an occasional bump.

 These systems generally have a small footprint, making them perfect for installing on a DIN rail, VESA mount, or inside a NEMA enclosure.
 High-performance or expandable models have a larger footprint to make room for extra components and provide the surface area needed for system cooling.

 Fanless edge computers meet common regulatory compliance and certifications.
 Look for FCC, CE, RoHS, and UL configurations to make sure your system checks the regulatory boxes you need and provides real-world protection for the system and its operators.